Undergraduate Degree Requirements

 Bachelor’s Degree Requirements

-A minimum of 128 credits must be successfully completed for the typical bachelor’s degree.* No more than eight (8) credits in music ensembles and drama participation courses may apply toward the minimum of 128 credits required for graduation.** In order to receive a first bachelor’s degree, students must earn at least 50 percent of their total credits from Samford.
+A minimum of 128 credits must be successfully completed for the typical bachelor’s degree.* No more than eight (8) credits in music ensembles, drama participation, and physical activity courses may apply toward the minimum of 128 credits required for graduation.** In order to receive a first bachelor’s degree, students must earn at least 50 percent of their total credits from Samford.

 A second bachelor’s degree requires at least 32 additional credits and completion of all curricular requirements for the second degree.